smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 | 2018-01-12 | 2018-01-16 |
 | 2018-01-15 | 2018-01-19 |

-And here is the expected output:
+Here is the expected output:

 | StartDate  |  EndDate   |
 |------------|------------|